MichaelCastiau/boosted-rev-3d-parts/README.md

 ## Front Lens

 This part can be 3D printed in one piece, without supports (print front of the lens on the print bed).
 Filament or resin printed is supported.
 Please use a (semi) transparent material.
 Resin printing can give an especially nice look to this part.

+The button of this part is printed within, no separate printing of the button is required.

 ## 3D Printable Battery Casing